-Our knowledge of all the Victorian silks has increased beyond Godden, and this web site now replaces all the books as the definitive list and catalogue of Stevengraph portraits, pictures, bookmarks and silk postcards, no matter who made them.
-The site has also been extended to include various weavers and manufacturers of the post-Victorian era, up to modern times.
+Our knowledge of all the Victorian silks has increased significantly since Godden's book was published, and this web site now replaces all the books as the definitive list and catalogue of all the Stevengraph portraits, pictures, bookmarks and silk postcards.

 This comprehensive catalogue of Stevens silks, together with those made by other manufacturers such as W.H.
 Grant and Brocklehurst Whiston, is fully supported by scanned images.
-For instance, more than 60% of the Stevens bookmark titles now have images, as to do nearly 70% of the picture titles.
-Similarly, over half the Grant, Bollans and Welch & Lenton silk bookmark titles also have images.
+For instance, more than two-thirds of the Stevens bookmark titles now have images, as too do 84% of the picture titles.
+Similarly, two-thirds of both the Grant and Welch & Lenton silk bookmark titles also have images.

-Whilst some areas, such as Brocklehurst Whiston (BWA), are fully catalogued with images of every known woven picture, there are nevertheless previously unrecorded silks yet to be recorded successfully.
-This site will hence inherently grow, both as new titles are discovered, and with contributions of images from a number of different sources.
+Whilst some areas, such as Brocklehurst Whiston, are fully catalogued with images of every known woven picture, there are nevertheless previously unrecorded silks yet to be catalogued successfully.
+This site will hence inherently grow, both as new titles are discovered, and with contributions of images from YOU, the viewer and user of this site.